 - 7.7.3.
 Pursuit curves.
 Pursuit in space combat involves aiming the nose of the spacecraft ahead, at, or behind the target ship to manoeuvre your spacecraft into firing position.
 The direction the target ship's nose is facing is indicated by the cone on the targeted ship bracket.
 This does not however necessarily indicate the direction of flight of the target.
 A better method of determining the direction of flight of your target is to use the extending line from the ITTS PIP.
-The direction of flight indicator of the target. - a) Lead pursuit is pursuing a target with the nose of the spacecraft is pointing ahead of the target and will decrease the distance between the spacecraft and the target (boresight cross and PIP ahead of the target). - b) Pure pursuit is pursuing a target with the nose of the spacecraft pointing directly at the target and will maintain the distance between the spacecraft and the target (boresight cross directly at the target). - c) Lag pursuit is pursuing a target with the nose of the spacecraft pointing behind the target and will increase the distance between the spacecraft and the target (boresight cross and PIP behind the target).
+The direction of the extending line from the PIP to the boresight cross can be used as a more accurate direction of flight indicator of the target. - a) Lead pursuit is pursuing a target with the nose of the spacecraft is pointing ahead of the target and will decrease the distance between the spacecraft and the target (boresight cross and PIP ahead of the target). - b) Pure pursuit is pursuing a target with the nose of the spacecraft pointing directly at the target and will maintain the distance between the spacecraft and the target (boresight cross directly at the target). - c) Lag pursuit is pursuing a target with the nose of the spacecraft pointing behind the target and will increase the distance between the spacecraft and the target (boresight cross and PIP behind the target).